ManishaJohnson/ManishaJohnson/README.md

 </p>
 <br>

-- 🔭 I’m currently working on [Django Fullstack Deployment](https://github.com/ManishaJohnson/vigilance)
+- 🔭 I’m currently working on [Inference and Deployment of Generative AI applications](https://github.com/ManishaJohnson/sentiment-analysis-docker)
-- 🌱 I’m currently learning System Design.
+- 🌱 I’m currently learning System Design and GenAI concepts.
 - 👯 I’m looking to collaborate on Open Projects.
 - 💬 Ask me about any projects on this github repo!
 And the importance of applying sunscreen daily.